substrait-io/bft/supplemental/arithmetic/tanh.md

 ### Output Range

-The hyperbolic cosine function has an output range of [-1, 1], and it results to 0 at 0 radians.
+The Hyperbolic cosine function has an output range of [-1, 1], and it results to 0 at 0 radians.

 ## Properties